 Last year, there was success for local crews on both days with Tavistock’s Doug Bennett taking the opening fastest time on the Saturday event in his powerful Sylva Striker kit-car, whilst Chard-based Stewart Lillington took his Radical SR4 kit-car, to the quickest run on Sunday.

 The event will also be the figurehead of Cornwall Motorsport Month which takes place throughout September.
 The county has a rich heritage of motorsport activities throughout the year.
 The campaign is supported by Motorsport UK and Visit Cornwall and has been created to highlight the region as a prime destination for both tourism and motorsport.

 The inaugural running of the Watergate Bay Hillclimb took place in 2018 and was dubbed a huge success after attracting a capacity entry and raising over £6,000 for the local charities Cornwall Air Ambulance and Cornwall Food Foundation.
 It will continue to donate its profits to both charities in 2019.

-Local business have also pledged their support for the second running of the Hillclimb with the hotel being one of the first sponsors and the race beginning in the car park.
+Local business have also pledged their support for the second running of the Hillclimb with the hotel being one of the first sponsors and the race beginning in the hotel beach car park.